llin-lab/cytoGPNet/README.md

 ## Getting Started:

 ### Depandencies
-This package uses example data listed in the paper and the pre-processing procedure codes can be found in each data folder.
+This package uses example data listed in the paper and the pre-processing procedure codes can be found under the ``Data`` folder.
 The environment file for our model can be installed using the code below.
 ```
 conda env create -f environment.yml
 conda activate cytoGPNet